corenting/roboquote/README.md

 ## How it works

-1. A background category (like "sea") is chosen.
-For each category there is some background pictures (in the `pictures` folder)
+1. A broad background theme (like "sea" or "mountain") is chosen.
+For each category there is some handpicked background pictures (in the `pictures` folder) that will be used as the background for the final quote picture.
-2. The model is prompted to give a "inspirational" quote for the given category
+2. The model is prompted to give an "inspirational" quote for the given theme.
-3. The quote is inserted on the picture which is then saved
+3. The quote is inserted on the picture which is then saved.

 ## Usage

-1. Install the project with [poetry](https://python-poetry.org/) by doing `poetry install`
+1. Install the project with [poetry](https://python-poetry.org/) by doing `poetry install`.
 2. Set an environment variable `HUGGING_FACE_API_TOKEN` with your Hugging Face Inference API token.
-The project uses [environs](https://github.com/sloria/environs) so you can also put the variable in a [env file](https://github.com/sloria/environs#reading-env-files)
+The project uses [environs](https://github.com/sloria/environs) so you can also put the variable in a [env file](https://github.com/sloria/environs#reading-env-files).
-3. Run `poetry run python main.py my_file.jpg` to generate a new random picture
+3. Run `poetry run python main.py my_file.jpg` to generate a new random picture.

 See `poetry run python main.py --help` for the available options.